Going green and being self-sufficient in energy doesn’t tie you to one kind of renewable or another.

 Solar panels convert light energy from the sun.

-Light travels on tiny molecules called protons, when these hit a solar panel, their light energy is converted directly into electrical energy within the solar cell.
+Light travels on tiny molecules called photons, when these hit a solar panel, their light energy is converted directly into electrical energy within the solar cell.

 That energy is then conducted away from the cell and into your electricity system.